Ken Bungarda: Professional football

-He was drafted by the Cincinnati Bengals in the 11th round (278th overall pick) of the 1979 NFL Draft.
+He was selected by the Cincinnati Bengals in the 11th round (278th overall pick) of the 1979 NFL draft.
 He instead signed with the Toronto Argonauts of the CFL, appearing in four games during the 1979 season.
 In 1980, he signed with the San Francisco 49ers and appeared in 15 games.
-He suffered a knee injury during the 1981 season as the Starting left Offensive Tackle for the San Francisco 49ers, 1981, SAN FRANCISCO 49ERS WON SUPER BOWL XVI that year 1981, has a Super Bowl Championship Ring XVI, San Francisco 49ers,.. next two years spent on the 49ers Injured Reserve, IR.
+He suffered a knee injury early in the 1981 season and did not appear in any regular-season games in 1981.